 In December 1996, the General Assembly welcomed the report in its resolution A/RES/51/77 and recommended that the Secretary-General appoint a Special Representative on children and armed conflict.

 Over twenty years later, the study remains widely used as a foundation for advocacy in child protection.

 The Machel Study 10-Year Strategic Review

-To mark the 10th anniversary of the original Machel Report, the Special Representative for Children and Armed Conflict, UNICEF and other United Nations and NGO partners undertook a stock taking exercise of the progress made since the original report.
+To mark the 10th anniversary of the original Machel Report, the Special Representative for Children and Armed Conflict, UNICEF and other United Nations and NGO partners undertook an assessment of the progress made since the publication of the original report.

 The study reviewed the current situation faced by children in armed conflict including the impact of the changing nature of conflict.
 The review also presented the milestones that have been achieved since the original report such as the solid international child protection standards, the active involvement of both the General Assembly and the Security Council in making the issue a top priority, and the enhancement of strategies and programmes to protect war-affected children.
 The report also highlighted the priorities and the responses required in the new decade.

 In 2007, the General Assembly was presented with a summary of the key findings of the strategic review in Part II of the annual report of the Special Representative to the General Assembly (A/62/228).